modmyi/modmyi/readme.md

-This account was originally created in order to host the ModMyi backup repository.
-However, I (calvink19) managed to sort out troubles with my web domain and instead hosted it at `calvink19.co/modmyi`.
+This account was originally created in order to host the ModMyi backup repository, as my web domain was going to expire.
+However, I (calvink19) managed to sort out troubles and kept hosted it at `calvink19.co/modmyi`.
 Two months before the official repository came back online, I moved the repository to `apt.calvink19.uk/modmyi`, where it's still up today, if needed.
-This backup repository is NOT needed anymore as the official repository is re-hosted by Saurik.
+This backup repository is not needed anymore as the official repository is re-hosted by Saurik.

 If you like preservation, please feel free to check out [https://calvink19.co/repo](https://calvink19.co/repo), which has a list of a bunch of my repositories with older tweaks hosted.